Celebration of Life Program Outline

 • Build in two short pauses for quiet or music.

-• Ask a trusted friend to keep an unobtrusive eye on the clock so you can stay present.
+Tip: Ask a trusted friend to keep track of time so you can stay present.

 Common Mistakes to Avoid When Planning a Celebration of Life